 Fund profile More information is available on the trust's website: hydrogenonecapitalgrowthplc.com HGEN is the first London-listed fund investing in clean hydrogen for a positive environmental impact.
 It aims to deliver an attractive level of capital growth by investing, directly or indirectly, in a diversified portfolio of hydrogen and complementary hydrogen-focused assets whilst integrating core ESG principles into its decision-making and ownership process.
 HGEN compares its NAV performance to the Solactive Hydrogen Economy Index.
 HGEN's AIFM is FundRock Management Company (Guernsey) Limited (formerly Sanne Fund Management (Guernsey) Limited).
 It is advised by HydrogenOne Capital LLP, whose lead managers are JJ Traynor and Richard Hulf.
 More information on the advisers is available on page 23 and 24.
 HGEN can hold both listed and unlisted (private) investments, however the majority of the portfolio is invested in unlisted hydrogen assets.
 In both cases, HGEN aims to be a long-term investor.
 The early portfolio was established with a liquidity reserve of cash and listed hydrogen assets, with the intention of giving investors exposure to the sector from day one.
 HGEN holds its unlisted investments through a 100% stake in a limited partnership, HydrogenOne Capital Growth Investments (1) LP.
-The market for green hydrogen The opportunity for industrialscale green hydrogen production is vast... ...but billions of dollars of investment are needed Governments recognise the urgent need to decarbonise the hydrogen sector With the potential to eventually replace fossil fuels in many applications, the opportunity for industrial-scale green hydrogen production is vast, particularly in hard to decarbonise sectors of the market such as power generation and transport.
+The market for green hydrogen With the potential to eventually replace fossil fuels in many applications, the advisers believe that the opportunity for industrial-scale green hydrogen production could be vast, particularly in hard to decarbonise sectors of the market such as power generation and transport.
 While estimates vary, some 20bn tonnes per annum of GHG emissions could be addressed with clean hydrogen over time, which is over one third of all GHG emissions today.
-Reaching such lofty targets will require billions of dollars of investment over the next few decades; however, the industry has already advanced rapidly over the last few years.
+Reaching such lofty targets will likely require billions of dollars of investment over the next few decades; however, the industry has already advanced rapidly over the last few years.
 Production costs are falling and technologies already available today utilise hydrogen to produce, store, move and use energy to reduce GHG emissions.
-Governments recognise the urgent need to decarbonise the hydrogen sector.
+It appears that governments' have started to recognise the urgent need to decarbonise the hydrogen sector.
 In addition to the environmental benefits, energy market upheaval stemming from the war in Ukraine has also provided a new imperative to fund alternatives to Russian natural gas and oil, and to improve energy security.
 Hydrogen is currently used extensively across industrial applications, predominantly in oil refining and the production of fertilisers - however, its use extends across a wide range of end markets including steel and cement production, artificial fibres, glass, electronics, and metallurgy.
 It is light, storable, reactive, can be readily produced at industrial scale, and contains more energy per unit of mass than natural gas or gasoline, making it attractive as a transport fuel.